What is a Blog?

 Things to Blog About

 Many people enjoy starting a blog as a sort of online journal.
 Personal blogs are a great outlet for feelings and thoughts you’d like to get off your chest.
-I started my first blog a few years ago to help with grief after losing my daughter.
-That fueled a passion for blogging which I’ve turned into a business.

 You could also blog about things you’re grateful for — an online gratefulness journal.
 Blogs can be an excellent form of self-care in this way.
 Writing your thoughts, whether happy or sad, on a daily basis is a great practice.